 3. Level of Financial Reserves

-The financial statements also provide detail of the council's reserves, which are an essential tool to manage risk exposure and to smooth the impact of in year emerging costs and unexpected events.
+The financial statements also provide detail of the council's reserves, which are an essential tool to manage risk exposure and to smooth the impact of in year unexpected events.

 The Council classifies its Usable Reserves as follows: